UPDATED Jan 2019 / Sharron Lovell

 - Protect sources, translators and yourself.
 Never put anyone’s physical well-being in danger for a story.

-- If there are any potentials risks or harms that may impact people – negotiate with your tutor and ensure informed consent.
+- If there are any potentials risks or harms that may impact any persons – negotiate with your tutor and ensure informed consent.

 - Avoid stereotyping by race, gender, age, religion, ethnicity, geography, sexual orientation, disability, physical appearance or social status.

-- Be as accurate, honest, fair and comprehensive in your research, news gathering, reporting, and interpreting and conveying information as possible.
+- Be as accurate, honest, fair and comprehensive in your research, news gathering, reporting and editing as possible.